mlcruz/articleFormatter/README.md

 ### Implementation:

-  -simple pipeline running a list of transformations on a json file representing a bib file
+  * simple pipeline running a list of transformations on a json file representing a bib file

-  -funcionalities definied by steps, easily expandaded
+  * funcionalities definied by steps, easily expandaded

   Uses [abbrevIso](https://github.com/marcinwrochna/abbrevIso) to abbreviate titles